capport-wg/7710bis/README.md

    scope of this document.

    This document replaces RFC 7710.
 RFC 7710 used DHCP code point 160.
-   Due to a conflict, this document specifies TBD.
+   Due to a conflict, this document specifies 114.

    [ This document is being collaborated on in Github at: https://github.com/capport-wg/7710bis.
 The most recent version of